sipherr/depression/README.md

 In order to keep structure in your life.

-My personal journal...I'll leave some of here so anyone else can structure based on this.
+This is my personal journal...I'll leave some of it here so anyone else can structure there "journal" based on this.
 Bascily I keep track of whats up for tomorrow and anything that can be added to the "Tomorrow" plan.
 Keep a list of bigger tasks and tackle them according to your schedule.

 ## Tomorrow
 - Goto the dump